-The Title IX Coordinator will facilitate the appeal by choosing a trained administrative officer within the University; i.e., Vice President for Student Life, Vice President and Dean for the School of Graduate and Professional Studies, Director of Human Resources, Vice President for Academic Affairs, or the Vice President for Finance/CFO.
-The chosen appeal's officer cannot be the decision maker that handled the current report if a sanction was imposed.
+The Title IX Coordinator will facilitate the appeal by choosing a trained administrative officer within the University; i.e., Vice President for Student Life, Director of Human Resources, or the Vice President for Academic Affairs .The chosen appeal's officer cannot be the decision maker that handled the current report if a sanction was imposed.
 The appeals officer will independently review information relevant to the appeal.
 The appeals officer shall be permitted to ask questions of the investigator, adjudicator, and Title IX Coordinator, but speaking with parties or other witnesses is not permitted.
 The appeals officer may: